Intervention/docs/image/v3/basics/image-manager.md

 ### Static Imagick Driver Constructor

-> public static ImageManager::imagick(): ImageInterface
+> public static ImageManager::imagick(): ImageManager

 This static helper methods takes no arguments and creates a new image manager instance with Imagick driver directly.